 A trust may be able to claim a primary residence deduction of up to $20,000 in calculating its net taxable income if it meets the following conditions:

-The primary residence deduction for a trust is reduced by the trust’s interest in the property and the beneficiary’s interest in the property.
+The primary residence deduction for a trust is reduced by the trust’s interest in the residential property and the beneficiary’s interest in the property.
 The primary residence deduction is calculated according to the following formula:

 [$20,000 × (beneficiary's interest × trust's interest)]

-Example: A trust sells its 80% beneficial interest in a property that includes a housing unit on June 1, 2026, which was purchased on January 1, 2025.
+Example: A trust disposes of its 80% beneficial interest in a residential property that includes a housing unit on June 1, 2026, which was acquired on January 1, 2025.
 Marlon is a beneficiary of that trust, with a 50% beneficial interest, and lived in the housing unit for the entire time that the trust owned it.
 The trust must pay the BC home flipping tax because it was held for less than 730 days, but it is eligible for the primary residence deduction because the house was Marlon’s primary residence for the required amount of time.
 The trust is entitled to an $8,000 [$20,000 × (0.50 × 0.80)] primary residence deduction and may deduct this amount in calculating its net taxable income.

 Many of the exemptions that are available for trusts are the same as are available for other taxpayers, unless otherwise noted.